Cecilia Colledge: Career

 There were two British Championships held in 1937 and Colledge won both of them.
 She won her first European title at the 1937 European Championships and her first World title at the 1937 World Championships.
 The following year, Colledge won a fifth national title, a second European title, and won the silver medal at the 1938 World Championships.
 Writing in 1938, T. D. Richardson (author of Modern Figure Skating and Ice Rink Skating) said "Her Free Skating Programme is by far the most difficult attempted by anyone, man or woman, in the Skating World, but she brings off these staggeringly difficult combinations of jumps and spins with such ease and sureness and at such speed that even experts are sometimes deceived as to the real worth of her programme."

-In 1939, she won a third European title, but was unable to compete at the 1939 World Championships because of a strained achilles tendon.
+In 1939, she won a third European title, but was unable to compete at the 1939 World Championships because of a strained Achilles tendon.

 During World War II, there were no skating competitions.
 Colledge drove an ambulance in the Motor Transport Corps during the London Blitz.
 Following the war, she returned to competitive skating and won the British national title for the sixth and final time.
-After she turned professional, she won the 1947 and 1948 Open Professional Championship.
+After she turned professional, she performed in ice shows and won the 1947 and 1948 Open Professional Championship.

 She moved to the United States in 1951 and became a coach in Boston.
 She coached at the Skating Club of Boston between 1952 and 1977.
 Among her students were Albertina Noyes, Paul McGrath, and Ron Ludington.

 She was inducted into the World Figure Skating Hall of Fame in 1980.

 Innovations

-At the 1936 European Championships, Colledge became the first female skater to land a two rotation jump in competition when she landed a double salchow.
+At the 1936 European Championships, Colledge became the first female skater to land a double jump in competition when she landed a double salchow.

-She is credited as being the inventor of the camel spin along with its catchfoot variation and the layback spin.
-Although not named after her, she was one of the first skaters who transitioned from a layback spin to a one hand Biellmann spin in her free programmes.

-She also invented the one-foot Axel jump, which is also known as the Colledge.
+Colledge, along with her coach Jacques Gerschwiler invented the camel spin (In 1937) and the layback spin.
+She also invented the one-foot Axel jump, which is also known as the "Colledge".